Minituff/Finance-utils/README.md

             "amount": "Amount", (int|str)
             // The column name or index where the transaction amount is stored

+            "amount_multiple": "Amount", (int)
+            // A number which the amount will by multiplied by.
+            // Use 1 to ensure the amount is always positve.
+            // Use -1 to ensure the amount is always negative.

             "debit_credit": ["Debit","Credit"], *Optional* (List[int|str])
             /// FORMAT: [debit_column_identifier (int|str) , credit_column_identifier (int|str)]